Life As a Library Science Professor

 - Archival Studies Professor

-There were about 6,000 jobs for Library Science Professor in 2016 (in the United States).
+In the United States, there were 6,000 jobs for Library Science Professor in 2016.
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Library Science Professor by 2026.
 There will be an estimated 500 positions for Library Science Professor per year.

 The states with the most job growth for Library Science Professor are Arkansas, Colorado, and Massachusetts.
 Watch out if you plan on working in Illinois, South Carolina, or Oregon.
 These states have the worst job growth for this type of profession.